am3e/hotel-del-luna/README.md

 Hotel Del Luna!

 Towards the end of January 2022, I started watching Hotel Del Luna, a korean drama television series on Netflix.
 The show is about a hotel owner who has serviced this hotel for souls (ghosts) for a milennia as punishment for her actions and in 2019 (when the story takes place) requires a new human manager to take care of the hotel's affairs (taxes, operation tasks).
-The hotel does not have a website since it is a hotel for ghosts, so I thought it's be fun to create one.
+The hotel does not have a website since it is a hotel for ghosts, so I thought it would be fun to create one.

 I am a self taught developer with one year experience writing node scripts, working on the command line reporting to the COO for all things sales operations and customer success.
 I was let go in November 2021 and so I've thrown myself into front-end development to put my skills into action.